-Based on the analogy with black holes, we posit that the effects of quantum gravity are similarly manifest in de Sitter spacetime.
-Recent advancements in resolving the black hole information paradox~\cite{Page:1993wv, Penington:2019npb, Almheiri:2019hni, Penington:2019kki} suggest that we must consider spacetime globally when accounting for the effects of quantum gravity.
-In this context, we must consider both the black hole's exterior and the ``island region" within the black hole~\cite{Penington:2019npb, Almheiri:2019hni, Penington:2019kki}.
-The appearance of the island region is regarded as an indication of the global effects of quantum gravity.
-In the context of the de Sitter spacetime, there are approaches leveraging quantum information concepts to study the effects of quantum gravity, such as the dS/CFT correspondence \cite{Balasubramanian:2020xqf, Chen:2020tes, Geng:2021wcq, Teresi:2021qff, Hikida:2022ltr, Kawamoto:2023nki}.
-However, to study the effects of quantum gravity in de Sitter spacetime from the quantum information perspective, there is currently no guiding principle equivalent to the Page curve adopted in black hole cases.
+Based on the analogy with black holes, we posit that the quantum gravity effects are similarly manifested in the de Sitter spacetime.
+Recent advances in resolving the black hole information paradox~\cite{Page:1993wv, Penington:2019npb, Almheiri:2019hni, Penington:2019kki} suggest that spacetime should be globally considered when accounting for the quantum gravity effects.
+The appearance of an island region indicates the global effects of quantum gravity~\cite{Penington:2019npb, Almheiri:2019hni, Penington:2019kki}.
+Existing approaches have used quantum information concepts to study the effects of quantum gravity, such as dS/CFT correspondence~\cite{Balasubramanian:2020xqf, Chen:2020tes, Geng:2021wcq, Teresi:2021qff, Hikida:2022ltr, Kawamoto:2023nki}.
+However, there is currently no guiding principle equivalent to the Page curve~\cite{Page:1993wv} adopted in black hole cases to study the quantum gravity effects in the de Sitter spacetime from a quantum information perspective.

-In this paper, we reformulate the entropy bound issue in de Sitter spacetime to link it with the information problem, deriving a guiding principle for the behavior of entanglement entropy analogous to the Page curve~\cite{Page:1993wv} in the black hole context.
-To address the information problem in the de Sitter spacetime, we employ the stochastic approach to the spacetime during inflation~\cite{Rey:1986zk, Vilenkin_1983}.
-In this approach, we consider the superhorizon modes of the inflaton field.
-Then we take coarse-graining to subhorizon modes in the horizon-sized region (h-region).
-Indeed, owing to the classicalization process due to de Sitter expansion of the universe, we can treat the quantum system of super-horizon modes as a classical stochastic system, and the quantum correlation becomes the classical one.